Blog

 Bond v Parole

 Immigrating to another country is a complicated process, and it can be challenging when you're not familiar with the laws and regulations of your destination country.
-That is why it is crucial to know some of the terms used in the process, such as immigtation bond and immigration parole.
-If you are an individual that wishes to migrate to the United States, it is essential to understand the difference between these terms.
-In this post, we will discuss immigration bonds and immigration parole, their differences, and how they affect your immigration process.
+That is why it is crucial to know some of the terms used in the process, such as immigration bond and immigration parole.
+If you are an individual who wishes to migrate to the United States, it is essential to understand the difference between these terms.

 1. Immigration Bond